-In line with the related supervisory reports, the comparative data for the previous periods were not restated to take account of the changes in the scope of consolidation.
+In line with the related supervisory reports, the comparative data relating to previous periods were not restated to take account of the changes in the scope of consolidation.

-In accordance with Article 433 of the CRR II, banks publish the Pillar 3 disclosures required by European regulations at the same time as the financial statements or as soon as possible after that date.
+In accordance with Article 433 of the CRR II, banks publish the Pillar 3 Disclosures required by European regulations at the same time as the financial statements or as soon as possible after that date.
 The frequency of publication of disclosures by large institutions (the category the Intesa Sanpaolo Group belongs to) is specifically regulated by Article 433a CRR II ("Disclosures by large institutions").

-In relation to the scope of application of the provisions of the CRR, which refers - as previously indicated - to a prudential consolidation scope, and the provisions of the CRR, this document does not illustrate all the types of risk that the Intesa Sanpaolo Group is exposed to.
-For more details, see the Group's Interim Statement as at 31 March 2022 and 2021 Annual Report.
+In relation to the scope of application of the provisions of the CRR, which refers - as previously indicated - to a "prudential" consolidation scope, and the provisions of the CRR, this document does not illustrate all the types of risk that the Intesa Sanpaolo Group is exposed to.
+For more details, see the Group's Interim Statement as at 30 September 2022, Half-yearly Report as at 30 June 2022 and 2021 Annual Report.